the-teachingRSE-project/competencies/competencies.md

 software [@FAIR4RS].
 RSEs are the people who implement the FAIR principles in the context of software, helping to make digital research outputs more valuable.

-Our contribution in this paper lies in identifying a set of values that underpin the work of Research Software Engineers, helping to provide a positive impact on research outputs and, ultimately, society as whole.
+The contribution of this paper lies in identifying a set of values that underpin the work of Research Software Engineers, helping to provide a positive impact on research outputs and, ultimately, society as a whole.
-Upon these values we identify core competencies that support effective participation in digital research.
+Upon these values, we identify core competencies that support effective participation in digital research.
 These competencies draw upon skills from traditional software engineering practice, established research culture and the commitment to being part of a team.